XXXTentacion: 2017: Release from prison, Revenge, 17, and A Ghetto Christmas Carol

 In 2017 "Look at Me" gained traction, peaked at number 34 on US Billboard Hot 100 and the top 40 of the Canadian Hot 100.
 The single helped him gain more popularity due to accusations of Canadian rapper Drake using a similar rap flow in his song "KMT".
 Onfroy's distinctive half-colored hair, which was inspired by The Hundred and One Dalmatians antagonist Cruella de Vil, also drew public attention.
 During his jail stint, Onfroy signed a deal to be managed by Soloman Sobande (who would remain his manager until his death) and despite Onfroy being in jail during his initial breakthrough, major-label scouts began offering six-figure contracts and Onfroy eventually signed for Empire Distribution for lower royalty rate, full creative control and a smaller upfront payment.
 After his release from prison on April 18, 2017, he released three more songs on SoundCloud.
 In an interview with WMIB, Onfroy announced that he was working on the studio albums Bad Vibes and 17; as well as a mixtape, I Need Jesus.
 In an interview three days after his release from prison, Onfroy said to XXL, "I got this really, really, really good album called 17.
 That's more of an alternative, R&B sound—then I've got this mixtape called I Need Jesus, which is mainly rap and the underground sound I did."

 Onfroy announced his first nationwide tour on April 28, 2017.
 The tour, titled "The Revenge Tour", had 26 tour dates overall and generated much media coverage, included that of a rapper being assaulted, Onfroy being knocked out after an altercation on stage, an audience member being stabbed, Onfroy being thrown into a barricade by security, and an incident in which Onfroy punched a fan after the fan had placed his hand on Onfroy's chest.
 He announced the cancellation of the rest of the tour dates due to his cousin being shot on June 24, 2017, though the final tour date in Broward County, Florida, still went ahead and was later streamed on the watchthemusic (WAV) app.

+XXXTentacion performing his part of "777" by Kid Trunks at a concert in March.